To read my previous post on tithing, key here.

 Attribution notice: Most Scripture quotations taken from the NASB.

-Author's note: If you enjoyed this article, you may also like "Where Should You Give Your Tithe?"
-I also recommend The New Covenant, and Obedience by the Spirit, as well as Zipporah Mushala’s Second Testimony of Hell, in which she saw a man of God in hell for relying on His obedience to the Law to save him.
+Author's note: If you enjoyed this article, you may also like "Is Tithing Required for Christians?"
+I also recommend The New Covenant, and Obedience by the Spirit.
 You may visit the Main Directory for Seeking the Lord, and also access my complete blog directory at "Writing for the Master."

 If you want to know Jesus personally, you can.
 It all begins when you repent and believe in Jesus.
 Do you know what God's Word, the Bible says?